-For Wi-Fi functions, basic operation procedures for easy-to-use "Transferring Images between Cameras" and "Connecting to a smartphone" are explained.
+For Wi-Fi functions, basic operation procedures for "Transferring Images between Cameras" and "Connecting to a smartphone" are explained; for more detail, refer to the "Wi-Fi Function Instruction Manual" included on the EOS Camera Instruction Manuals Disk (DVD-ROM).

-For detailed explanation about Wi-Fi functions, refer to "Wi-Fi Function Instruction Manual" included in the Camera Instruction Manual CD-ROM.
 For GPS functions, operation procedures for all functions are explained.